AI & You: The Absolute Basics

 AI is good at spotting patterns in lots of data.
 It can write text, translate languages, and answer questions.
 But it can also make mistakes or give wrong information — it does not truly “understand” things the way a person does.

-Tip: Always check important information from AI with a trusted source, like a doctor, MOH.gov.sg, or CPF.gov.sg.
+Tip: Always check important information from AI with a trusted source, like a doctor, health ministry.the official government domain in your country, or the retirement service.the official government domain in your country.

 Should I be worried about AI?